madmaxgrey/Preshyons-Modpack/README.md

 Modpack Download

 * [Modpack](https://drive.google.com/file/d/1sfzbM8HK9FsR_C7m7cqxrqtShgx7kGVX/view?usp=sharing)
+* [Individual Mods](#modlist) you can download the individual mods if you want they are all linked

 ### **Installation Instructions**
 1. Create a folder called STALKER Anomaly
 2. Create 2 Subfolders called Anomaly and MO2
-3. Extract the Anomaly Game into the Anomaly Folder [Anomaly Game](https://github.com/madmaxgrey/Preshyons-Modpack/edit/main/README.md#stalker-anomaly)
+3. [Anomaly Game](#stalker-anomaly) Extract the Anomaly Game into the Anomaly Folder
-4. Extract MO2 into the MO2 Folder [MO2](https://github.com/ModOrganizer2/modorganizer/releases/download/v2.4.4/Mod.Organizer-2.4.4.7z)
+4. [Mod Organizer2](https://github.com/ModOrganizer2/modorganizer/releases/download/v2.4.4/Mod.Organizer-2.4.4.7z) Extract MO2 into the MO2 Folder
-5.
+5. Once you have followed all the above instructions launch MO2 create portable instance direct it to the Anomaly Subfolder and click next, that should be it

 # Ignore Above has to be updated once modpack is officialy Avaliable